-1. Museum of Nevis History
+1. Visit the Museum of Nevis History

 With the raging success of Broadway’s hit musical Hamilton, the Museum of Nevis History is a must visit while in Nevis as it is housed on the first floor of the two-story Georgian style building where Alexander Hamilton was born in 1757.
 There you will find an exhibit titled “Alexander Hamilton: The Man Who Made Modern America.”
 The exhibit is small but impressive and details Hamilton’s humble beginnings in Nevis to eventually becoming one of the Founding Fathers and First Secretary of the United States Treasury.
 Other exhibits at the Museum of Nevis History located near Charlestown Harbour include a timeline history of Nevis compared to the rest of the world.
 There is also a display of the first people on Nevis and another related to the early sugar production and plantations that came to dominate the island and region in wealth and stature.
 Finally, there is another on the African influences to people and culture as well as one detailing the Jewish connections on Nevis.

-2. Downtown Charlestown
+2. Explore Downtown Charlestown

 After leaving Hamilton House, walk or drive into Charlestown.
 Founded circa 1600, Charlestown is the capital and commercial hub of Nevis.
 The area is quite compact, so it’s easy to do a walking tour to marvel at the architecturally significant buildings and historical sites.
 Beyond the Alexander Hamilton Museum, three Caribbean Georgian buildings of note in Charlestown include the A.L.
 Evelyn Building (built 1837), Longstone Building (built 1820) and Nevis Courthouse & Library (built 1825) which is at the far end of Charlestown Memorial Square.
 Beyond the buildings are historical sites like the Nevis Slave Market where enslaved Africans were sold to plantation owners from various islands.
 Also the Jewish Cemetry one of the oldest established cemeteries in the Caribbean with graves dating back to 1679.

-3. Historic Sugar Plantations
+3. Visit Historic Sugar Plantations

 During the late 17th century, Nevis was the richest of the British Leeward Islands due to the quality of its sugar cane and the superiority of its sugar production.
 In fact, it had many sugar plantations spread across the 36 square miles island, including New River Estates which now lays in ruin.
 Despite this, New River Estates which was the last sugar mill to commercially produce sugar on Nevis is still a top tourist attraction as you can view the original towering sugar mill and many of the large machinery used to create fortunes for British slave owners.
 These include the steam driven cane crushers and huge bowls called coppers used for boiling the juice from sugarcane.
 Another reason to visit is that on clear days you can also see across to uninhabited Redonda and Montserrat still recovering from volcanic eruption over 20 years ago.
 While New River Estate and nearby Coconut Walk Estate both lay in ruin, a few of the historically significant sugar plantations like Nisbet Plantation which was the home of Frances “Fanny” Nisbet who married Horatio Nelson in 1787 have been beautifully restored into boutique hotels.
 So if you are not staying at the Nisbet Plantation Beach Hotel or Montpelier Plantation & Beach and Golden Rock Plantation Inn, these are great places to go for a delicious lunch or dinner and marvel at the beautiful decor in these former sugar plantation buildings along with their impressive grounds.

-4. Botanic Gardens of Nevis
+4. Visit the Botanic Gardens of Nevis

 The Botanic Gardens of Nevis is a great place to spend a morning or afternoon marveling at the hundreds of colorful tropical plants, flowers, and palm trees from across the globe.
 There are seven gardens including the Herb Garden, Orchid Garden, Palm Garden, Tropical Fruit Garden, Cactus Garden, Bamboo Garden, and Aromatherapy Garden.
 There is also a range of beautiful water features including ponds, pools, dolphin fountains and historic copper kettles previously used on sugar plantations but now filled with water and plants.
 Finally, there are about 14 Asian sculptures and a Rainforest Conservatory with three Amazonian green parrots who are sometimes quite chatty.
 To top it off, visitors can take in the fantastic views of the Botanic Garden and Mount Nevis while enjoying some food and drinks in the Thai restaurant on the second floor of the Nevisian Great House.
 Be sure to try the blue lemonade drink!

-5. Nevisian Heritage Village
+5. Visit the Nevisian Heritage Village

 No visit to Nevis is complete without spending a few hours at the Nevisian Heritage Village located on former sugar plantation Forthergills Estates.
 Why?
 Well, it is an open-air museum which showcases the evolution of Nevisian social history through its housing.
 Replica houses are on display starting with the open thatched huts used by Carib Indians who were the original inhabitants of the island.
 Then one, two and three room Chattel Houses some with outhouses that represent the homes of African slaves and their descendants post-emancipation.
 These wooden houses some with back gardens are filled with artifacts that stay faithful to their era.
-Modern day housing is represented by looking up to the hills, really the lower slopes of Mount Nevis with large brick/concrete houses.
+Modern-day housing is represented by looking up to the hills, really the lower slopes of Mount Nevis with large brick/concrete houses.
 There is also a replica blacksmith shop, rum shop, stove oven and box hut at Nevisian Heritage Village all of which come to live with passionate storytelling by caretaker Patricia Thompson.

 With a population of around 12,000 people, Nevis has about 50 churches and quite a few have historical significance.
 Two of note include St. Thomas’ Anglican Church and Cottle Church.
 Built in 1643, St Thomas’ Anglican Church is perched on a hill on the outskirts of Charlestown overlooking St Kitts.
 Still, with a flourishing parish and school, it holds the distinction of being the first Anglican Church in the Caribbean and the oldest church on Nevis.
 Cottle Church built in 1824 by John Cottle once the President of Nevis was the first church in the Caribbean were African slaves could freely worship.
 Sadly, Cottle Church hidden in the woods off the main road, just south of the Newcastle Airport is now in ruins due to 1974 earthquake and 1989 Hurricane Hugo, but it’s a popular site for none traditional weddings.